tellyalogicalguy/RNAseq_pipeline/README.md

 The project folders and scripts can be set-up by running the `setup_initial_folders_hnRNPL_RNAseq.sh` script.
 This script will take the name of a cell line/type as an argument and set up several folders necessary for the rest of the pipeline.
 Since this pipeline was set-up for analysing publicly available RNA-seq data of different cell types where a particular protein of interest (hnRNPL) had been depleted, the default folder structure currently is `./exampleCellLine/rna_seq/hnrnpl/` in which the `data`, `scripts` and `results` folders will be made.
-Here is an example output when running `setup_initial_folders_hnRNPL_RNAseq.sh exampleCellLine`, which contains useful instructions to finish set-up.
+Here is an example output when running `setup_initial_folders_hnRNPL_RNAseq.sh exampleCellLine`, which contains useful instructions to finish set-up:
 ```
 Setting up folders in /home/subrampg/binf_analyses/hnrnpl_project/ (local)
 /home/subrampg/binf_analyses/hnrnpl_project/exampleCellLine